-This LIP Reimbursement and Funding Methodology Document is submitted to satisfy STCs 68, 69, and 70 (see Appendix B) as well as the requirement set forth in the waiver approval letter received July 31, 2014.
-This updated version of the Reimbursement and Funding Methodology Document is submitted to CMS in order to update the January 29, 2014 document.
+This LIP Reimbursement and Funding Methodology Document is submitted to satisfy STC 70 (see Appendix B).
+This updated version of the Reimbursement and Funding Methodology Document is submitted to CMS in order to update the July 10, 2015 document for DY9.

-APPENDIX A - SFY 2014-15 LIP Distribution & Funding Methodology
+APPENDIX A - SFY 2015-16 LIP Distribution & Funding Methodology